gruzdev-as/gruzdev-as/README.md

 * LeetCode: https://leetcode.com/TheStrangerOne/
 * e-mail: gruzdev-as@yandex.ru

 Fields of Interests: Classical Machine Learning and Deep Learning especially in the CV domain.
 Data Analysis and its practical application for decision making.
-Reinforcement Learning for complicated tchnical systems.
+Reinforcement Learning for complicated technical systems.

 Open for the colloboration